jdalberthal/Video-and-Image-Fun/README.md

 - **3D Media Faceted Sphere**: Display images and videos on a rotating 3D faceted sphere.
 - **3D Media Sphere**: Display images and videos on a rotating 3D sphere.
 - **3D Media Cube**: Display images or videos on the faces of an interactive, rotating 3D cube.
-- **Continuous Media Scroller**: Create a seamless horizontal or vertical scrolling display of images and videos.
+- **Continuous Media Scroller**: Create a seamless, gapless horizontal or vertical scrolling display of images and videos.
-- **Flexible Video Playback**: Scripts are available in two flavors: one using **FFmpeg** for broad format support and another using the native Windows **MediaElement** for simplicity.
+- **Flexible Video Playback**: Most viewer scripts are available in two flavors: one using **FFmpeg** for broad format support and another using the native Windows **MediaElement** for simplicity.
 - **User-Friendly GUIs**: All tools are wrapped in intuitive graphical interfaces built with Windows Forms and WPF.

 ## The Scripts